spigotemcee/spigot_blessing/README.md

 Blessing is heavily inspired by Fortune, though it DOES NOT INTEND to replace or rival it (let's face it, this is just a boredom project made by a script kiddo, Fortune is on a whole 'nother level!).
-All it does is show one of how many prompts one wants to add to blessing.txt on your terminal/shell.
+All it does is show one of how many prompts one wants to add to BLESSINGS.JSON on your terminal/shell.
 I've designed it with FISH in mind as it's the shell I go to on my machines, but i guess it would work on any shell that support greetings/startup prompts